TsuyoshiPerogi/SensorTool/README.md

 Currently configured for Mass Air Flow(MAF) and Manifold Absolute Pressure(MAP) Sensors, but with tweaking could be used for any analog sensor translation.

-MAFTOOL DOES PROVIDE A TRANSLATION FUNCTION ONCE CALIBRATED.
+DOES PROVIDE A TRANSLATION FUNCTION ONCE CALIBRATED.

 Removed all notation as only professionals who know what they are doing should be using this.